Voltonik/Pharanology/README.md

 6. Run `npm i`.
 It will install the required frontend files (ONLY ONCE.)
 7. Run `npm run dev`, It will open the frontend live server at the port `5173`
 8. On the second terminal run the following commands: `python manage.py makemigrations` - `python manage.py migrate` - `python manage.py migrate --run-syncdb` - `python manage.py runserver` and go to http://127.0.0.1:8000/
-9. On the third terminal run `python -m celery -A Pharanology worker -l info -P eventlet`
+9. On the third terminal run `python -m celery -A Pharanology worker -l info -P eventlet` (This can be ignored if you won't be testing scheduling exams.)
 10. If you want to access the django admin panel, you can create a superuser by running `python manage.py createsuperuser` and entering your username, email and password.
 11. Make your changes (adding features, fixing issues, etc..)
 12. Commit & Push to the branch (by clicking on commit changes in the third tab in the left panel of vscode)